 Set a limit on guests

-While indoor gathering limits have increased, limit the number of people in the house to one group of two people (plus the buyer’s sales representative if they are attending with the buyer(s)), to allow for physical distancing.
+While indoor gatherings are limited to 50 people, limit the number of people in the house to one group of two people (plus the buyer’s sales representative if they are attending with the buyer(s)), to allow for physical distancing.
 Homeowners should not be present during the open house.